stanlymt/retro-paddle-ball/README.md

 # 🎮 Retro Paddle Ball

-A retro-style, multi-platform paddle ball game built in my spare time using **C++20** and **SDL3**, inspired by my kids and childhood memorie### 🧠 Technical Enhancements
+A retro-style, multi-platform paddle ball game built in my spare time using C++20 and SDL3, inspired by my kids and childhood memories.

-- **Advanced Statistics**: Detailed performance analytics and improvement tracking
-- **Enhanced Physics**: Even more precise edge collision detection
-- **Smart Layout Engine**: Further adaptive UI improvements

-### 🖥️ Platform Expansion
-- **Xbox Platform**: Console gaming experience

-### 🧪 Engineering Deep Dives (via blog posts)
-- **Power-up System Architecture**: How strategic gameplay transforms classic mechanics
-- **Cross-platform Audio**: Dynamic music and spatial sound implementation
-- **Frame Rate Independence**: Physics and animation consistency across devices
-- **Input Abstraction**: Unified control systems across diverse platforms
-- **Responsive Design**: Lessons in 6" to 80" display adaptation
-- **Solo Development**: Perseverance, shipping, and work-life balance insightsng revolutionary **Power-Ups** and strategic gameplay depth!

-> _"This is more than just a game—it's a story about passion, learning, and leadership in the age of AI.
-Made with love, family inspiration, and spare-time engineering."_

-Discover in-depth insights, stories, and updates about this project on the [Retro Paddle Ball website](http://retropaddleball.app/)

----

 ## 🕹️ About the Game